 How to Decide What Type of Fence to Install on Your Property

 Maybe you have kids or dogs that you want to make sure stay within a certain area when playing outside.
-Maybe you have critters like deer or coyotes around that you want to deter from the garden.
-Or maybe you just want some privacy.
-There are lots of reasons for wanting to put up a fence around your yard, but not all fences are created equally.
+Maybe you have critters like deer or coyotes around that you want to deter from the garden, or maybe you just want some privacy.
+There are lots of reasons for wanting to put up a fence around your yard, but not all fences are created equal.
 Find out the pros and cons of the different types of fencing materials out there.

 The price factor for each of these will have a lot to do with whether or not you have to remove an existing fence.
 Depending on the type of the existing fence, removing it can be a one-man job that may take just a day or two, or it could involve multiple workers and bigger equipment.
 Doing it yourself will be cheaper, but you may need to call in the pros if things get complicated.

 Also, note that before installing any fence, make sure you are allowed to do so and that you are putting it up only on your own property.
-You can check with a land surveyor to get in writing what exactly the boundaries of your property are.
-If the space where you want to put the fence is actually on your neighbor’s property, you can talk to them and potentially come to an agreement that the fence is OK.
+You can check with a land surveyor to get the exact boundaries of your property in writing.
+If the space where you want to put the fence is actually on your neighbor’s property, you can talk to them and potentially come to an agreement that the fence is ok with them.
 Be sure to have them sign something proving that they agree to this, however.